michael545/euphemia/README.md

 ACER -Eropean Union Agency for the Cooperation of Energy Regulators (ACER) holdin ELES by their balls

 Single Intraday Coupling (SIDC) 1h ahead auctions

-How much vol does really need to be hedgedd, are swaps common? who buys options, how liquid are they who can market make options, PPAs (power purchase agreements ) related to renewable projects, more outdated expirys by the exchanges
+How much vol does really need to be hedgedd, are swaps common? who buys options, how liquid are they who can market make them how does ECC model default risk,
+PPAs (power purchase agreements ) related to renewable projects, more outdated expirys by the exchanges

 ENTSO-E (European Network of Transmission System Operators for Electricity)